railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 the workshop.
 Twenty-five experienced Ruby programmers assisted them through software installation, lectures and exercises.

 This was our second workshop in three months.
-Read our [recap of the first workshop](/blog/2012_aug_recap) this past August at Harvard Law School to find out about what inspired us to organize RailsBridge Boston workshops.
+So we don't have to repeat what we've written before, please read our [recap of the first workshop](/blog/2012_aug_recap) this past August at Harvard Law School to find out about what inspired us to organize RailsBridge Boston workshops and about our basic workshop format.

 The students who attended the workshop generally appreciated the experience.
 Forty-two out of 60 students completed the exit survey.
 Over